 Our words hold a world of power.
+Especially when we live our life online.

 “And the tongue is a fire, a world of unrighteousness.
 The tongue is set among our members, staining the whole body, setting on fire the entire course of life, and set on fire by hell.”
 James 3:6